Mahmoud Abdul-Rauf: Personal life

-In 1991, he converted to Islam.
-He changed his name from Chris Jackson to Mahmoud Abdul-Rauf in 1993.
-He is the father of five children.
 Following his NBA career, Abdul-Rauf moved to Florida after his house in Necaise, Mississippi was burned to the ground in 2001.
 Investigators determined it was arson, and the FBI investigated, according to the Clarion-Ledger, but no one was ever charged.

-In December 2001, Abdul-Rauf appeared on an episode of HBO's "Real Sports" where he stated that the 9/11 terrorist attacks in the U.S. were an "inside job" and declared that he was sure Israel was involved in the attacks and had framed Al-Qaeda for them.
+In December 2001, Abdul-Rauf appeared on an episode of HBO's Real Sports where he stated that he thought the 9/11 terrorist attacks in the U.S. were an inside job and suggested that Israel might have been involved in the attacks.

 National anthem controversy

 Abdul-Rauf is perhaps best known for the controversy created when he refused to stand for "The Star-Spangled Banner" before games, stating that the flag was a symbol of oppression and that the United States had a long history of tyranny.
 On March 12, 1996, the NBA suspended Abdul-Rauf for his refusal to stand, costing Abdul-Rauf $31,707 per missed game.
 Two days later, he worked out a compromise with the league, whereby he would stand during the playing of the national anthem but could close his eyes and look downward.
 He usually silently recited Islamic prayer during this time for those who are suffering from all walks of life and ethnic backgrounds.

 In an apparent publicity stunt linked to this controversy, four employees of Denver's KBPI radio station were charged with misdemeanor offenses related to entering a Colorado mosque and playing "The Star-Spangled Banner" on a bugle and trumpet, in a response to Abdul-Rauf's refusal to stand for the national anthem.